-If you set the Default Layouts.Head Script to Mark of the Web, Second Site will add a special comment to output pages to try and avoid an obnoxious security feature of the Microsoft Internet Explorer (IE) browser.
-The special comment is called the "Mark of the Web", and its presence instructs IE to treat the web page as if it was loaded from a remote web site rather than from the local hard drive.
+If you set the Default Layouts.Head Script to Mark of the Web, Second Site will add a special comment to output pages to try and avoid an obnoxious security feature of the Microsoft Internet Explorer (IE) and Edge browsers.
+The special comment is called the "Mark of the Web", and its presence instructs Microsoft browsers to treat the web page as if it was loaded from a remote web site rather than from the local hard drive.
 This, in turn, avoids a security warning that appears when the Mark of the Web comment is not present.
 The security warning appears near the top or bottom of the IE window when opening HTML files that are stored on the computer's hard drive or removable media.
-The message location varies by IE version.
+The message location and appearance varies by browser version.

 For information about Head Scripts, see Page Scripts.